shopsys/shopsys/docs/introduction/setting-environment-variables.md

 ## Overriding by real environment variable of webserver

 When `.env` files are not enough for your purpose you may override environment variables directly by webserver setting.
-These settings ignore any variables configured in `.env` files.
+These settings override any variables configured in `.env` files.

 The most common uses are: Kubernetes, Docker or native installation.

 !!! note

-    Bellow is descibed the easiest way.
-For better understanding we recomend to find out the documentation of the specific platform.
+    Bellow is described the easiest way.
+For better understanding, we recommend finding out the documentation of the specific platform.

 ### Kubernetes